Keeping Active with Freiberg’s

 The MRI results were unexpected: I have a condition called Freiberg’s Infraction (also called Freiberg’s Disease).
 It is a rare disease that involves the metatarsal bone (most often the second) in the foot.
 Repeated sports trauma limited the blood flow to the bone and finally caused the bone to die and become necrotic.
 It is most common in athletic teens (females), who have long, lean bones, specifically, long metatarsal bones.
 Repeated high-impact sports and also wearing high heels exasperates the problem.

-I am lucky, I’ve most likely had this since I was a teen, but my body managed to self-heal until now.
+I am lucky, I’ve most likely had this for a decade or more, but my body managed to self-heal until now.
 I believe intense, high impact dancing (sometimes, unfortunately, on cement and tile surfaces), and running on roads caused frequent, reoccurring trauma and finally my body could not self-heal, and the blood loss was too great; thus, the bone began to die.

 I am disappointed in the medical system in my home city.
 I had to fight every step of the way to be taken seriously.